glaverghetta/SQLcrawler/Readme.md

  ````

 * `GithubPageCrawler` and `GithubProjectCrawler` classes can crawl a GitHub project and extract source file specific information such as commit date, contributer count.

+TODO: DB notes

+Project table is very generic, allowing for new sources to be added (for example, searchcode also searches Fedora Project)

+Additional information for repos, such as stars and forks found in repo info table

+Add to repo_info the "used by" or dependency graph on github